Dashboard design is hard.

 For this Facebook dashboard, the next element I added was this dropdown chart:

-I used the data validation method to create a dynamic chart, so the viewer can select the metric they want to see.
+I used the data validation method to create a dropdown menu for the dynamic chart, so the viewer can select the metric they want to see.
 The last datapoint label is added with an extra series.

 The first draft dashboard ended up looking like this: